FabricMC/fabric-docs/contributing.md

 ![Translation PR on GitHub](/assets/contributing/github-l10n-pr.png)

-When someone from the Docs Team finally approves the PR and merges it, you'll see your correction live on the website.
+Finally, when someone from the Docs Team approves the PR and merges it, you'll see your correction live on the website.

 This is the same process you should follow if you want to translate an entire page anew: you should find the file on Crowdin, suggest translations for all its sentences, and wait for them to be merged to the main site.